LTestJ/JavaExercises/projects/project2/readme.txt

 -----------

-Assume we have some space which we want to utilize as a parling lot.
+Assume we have some space which we want to utilize as a parking lot.
 We need to write a software system to keep track of vehicles and take care of operations like payment, reports etc.